RedPillAnalytics/checkmate-examples-archive/obi/README.md

 }
 ```

-This gives us a series of new tasks to work with the **promote** build group.
-We'll use the `promotePatch` task, which uses the metadata and catalog incremental patches from the **deploy** distribution file, and applies them to the online OBIEE instance:
+We'll execute the `promotePatch` task, which uses the metadata and catalog incremental patches from the **deploy** distribution file, and applies them to the online OBIEE instance:

 ```bash
 ./gradlew obi:promotePatch --console=plain